We’ve compiled helpful answers to frequently asked questions about Emergency Mobile Alert.

 As Emergency Mobile Alert is about keeping you safe, you won’t be able to opt out of receiving Emergency Mobile Alert.

 We do not target specific phones, instead we broadcast to a targeted area that is at risk.
 For this reason we are unable to exclude your specific phone.
+Emergency Mobile Alert does not use your mobile phone number or collect information about you.

 Your phone may show optional settings used in other countries, but in New Zealand we will use a special broadcast channel that is permanently on.